moise-mulungu/HelloMicroverse/README.md

 # Hello Microverse

-> This is my first project as a Micronaut.
+> This is my first project called Hello Microverse as a Micronaut.

 ![screenshot](./appScreenshot.png)